linode/docs/docs/guides/web-servers/nginx/using-nginx-proxy-manager/index.md

 - '[Grafana Labs: Monitoring a Linux Host with Prometheus, Node Exporter, and Docker Compose](https://grafana.com/docs/grafana-cloud/quickstart/docker-compose-linux/)'
 ---

 The Nginx Proxy Manager offers a convenient tool for managing proxy hosting.
-The proxy manager makes it relatively easy to forward traffic to your services, whether running on your home network or elsewhere.
+The proxy manager makes it relatively easy to forward traffic to your services, whether running on the cloud or your home network.

 This tutorial introduces the Nginx Proxy Manager and illustrates how to start using it.
 Learn how to install the Nginx Proxy Manager and use it to set up proxy hosts for your own services.